qibinshi/TeleseismicDenoiser/README.md

 ## Run executables to test the package

 You can run the code with the `demo datasets` and `pretrained models` in the package.

-In the same directory, run the executables for quick tests:
+In your work directory, run the executables for quick tests:

 To train the model with demo data
 ```